-Refer to Note 1(J) in relation to the recognition and measurement of non-financial assets.
+Refer to Note 1(K) in relation to the recognition and measurement of non-financial assets.

-(H) Financial instruments
+(I) Financial instruments

 Financial instruments arise out of contractual agreements that give rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
 Due to the nature of the Authority's activities, certain financial assets and financial liabilities arise under statute rather than a contract.
 Such financial assets and financial liabilities do not meet the definition of financial instruments in AASB 132 Financial Instruments: Presentation.
-For example, statutory receivables arising from taxes, fines and penalties do not meet the definition of financial instruments as they do not arise under contract.
+For example, statutory receivables arising from taxes, fines and penalties do not meet the definition of financial contract.